“THE TREES WAVE, THE CLOUDS PASS”

-The above, from Woolf’s novel TO THE LIGHTHOUSE, belongs to her vivid description of her feelings of a young woman artist, faced by a blank canvas.
+The above, from Woolf’s novel TO THE LIGHTHOUSE, belongs to her vivid description of the feelings of a young woman artist, faced by a blank canvas.

-Virginia Woolf never painted or drew.
-But her closeness to her sister Vanessa Bell, the artist (“Do you think we have the same pair of eyes, only different spectacles?”) and to Roger Fry and others would stimulate her passionate curiosity.
-In letters to him and to the French artist Jaques Raverat she tries to compare writing and painting.
+Virginia Woolf herself never painted or drew.
+But closeness to her artist sister Vanessa Bell, (“Do you think we have the same pair of eyes, only different spectacles?”) and to art critic Roger Fry, stimulate her passionate curiosity.
+In letters to Fry, and to the French artist Jacques Raverat, she tries to compare writing and painting.
 Perhaps, in a way, we can think of Woolf’s writings as a bridge between the worlds of French Impressionism and Post-Impressionism, and the literary Anglo-Saxon world.

-Woolf felt that what she did best as a writer was to recreate visual scenes.
-She retained joyful memories of childhood summers in St. Ives, Cornwall. “….of hearing the waves breaking, one, two, one, two, and seeing a splash of water over the beach, and hearing it breaking behind a yellow blind. …It is of lying and hearing this splash and seeing this light, and feeling…. the purest ecstasy I can conceive.”
+Woolf feels that what she does best as a writer is to recreate visual scenes.
+She retains joyful memories of childhood summers in St. Ives, Cornwall. “…. of hearing the waves breaking, one, two, one, two, and seeing a splash of water over the beach, and hearing it breaking behind a yellow blind. …It is of lying and hearing this splash and seeing this light, and feeling…. the purest ecstasy I can conceive.”

-Elsewhere, Woolf’s entertainingly frank confessions (“I have buying clothes.
-In particular, I hate buying suspenders…”) offer refreshing insights into the tribulations of smart London life in the 1920’s.
+Elsewhere, her entertainingly frank confessions (“I hate buying clothes.
+In particular, I hate buying suspenders…”) offer refreshing insights into the tribulations of being a woman in London in the 1920’s.

 With paintings by Vanessa Bell, and by Spencer Gore, Robert Bevan and other members of the Camden Group of Artists.